Quantifier (logic): Other quantifiers

+Many natural language quantifiers can only be analyzed in terms of generalized quantifiers, which are higher-order properties used e.g. as standard semantics of quantified noun phrases.

 History

 Term logic, also called Aristotelian logic, treats quantification in a manner that is closer to natural language, and also less suited to formal analysis.
 Term logic treated All, Some and No in the 4th century BC, in an account also touching on the alethic modalities.

 In 1827, George Bentham published his Outline of a New System of Logic: With a Critical Examination of Dr. Whately's Elements of Logic, describing the principle of the quantifier, but the book was not widely circulated.

 Augustus De Morgan (1806–1871) was the first to use "quantifier" in the modern sense.

 William Hamilton claimed to have coined the terms "quantify" and "quantification", most likely in his Edinburgh lectures c.
 1840.
 Augustus De Morgan confirmed this in 1847, but modern usage began with De Morgan in 1862 where he makes statements such as "We are to take in both all and some-not-all as quantifiers".

 Gottlob Frege, in his 1879 Begriffsschrift, was the first to employ a quantifier to bind a variable ranging over a domain of discourse and appearing in predicates.
 He would universally quantify a variable (or relation) by writing the variable over a dimple in an otherwise straight line appearing in his diagrammatic formulas.
 Frege did not devise an explicit notation for existential quantification, instead employing his equivalent of ~∀x~, or contraposition.
 Frege's treatment of quantification went largely unremarked until Bertrand Russell's 1903 Principles of Mathematics.